centreon/centreon-documentation/versioned_docs/version-23.04/getting-started/autodisco-aws.md

         yum install centreon-pack-*
         ```

-    - If you have an online license, the Plugin Packs are already available in the interface.
+    - If you have an online license, the Monitoring Connectors are already available in the interface.

-4. To install the Amazon EC2 Plugin Pack, go to **Configuration > Plugin Packs**.
+4. To install the Amazon EC2 Monitoring Connector, go to **Configuration > Monitoring Connectors Manager**.

 5. In the **Keyword** field, type **Amazon EC2** and then click **Search**.

-6. Click on the `+` sign in the top right corner of the Plugin Pack.
-The Plugin Pack now has a green border and a tick mark in the top right corner: configuration templates and discovery providers are now installed.
+6. Click on the `+` sign in the top right corner of the Monitoring Connector.
+The Monitoring Connector now has a green border and a tick mark in the top right corner: configuration templates and discovery providers are now installed.

-7. Follow [this procedure](/pp/integrations/plugin-packs/procedures/cloud-aws-ec2) (sections [Plugin dependencies](/pp/integrations/plugin-packs/procedures/cloud-aws-ec2#plugin-dependencies) and [Setup](/pp/integrations/plugin-packs/procedures/cloud-aws-ec2#setup)) to finish installing the Plugin Pack.
-(You can also access the documentation for a Plugin Pack by clicking on the `i`.)
+7. Follow [this procedure](/pp/integrations/plugin-packs/procedures/cloud-aws-ec2) (sections [Plugin dependencies](/pp/integrations/plugin-packs/procedures/cloud-aws-ec2#plugin-dependencies) and [Setup](/pp/integrations/plugin-packs/procedures/cloud-aws-ec2#setup)) to finish installing the Monitoring Connector.
+(You can also access the documentation for a Monitoring Connector by clicking on the `i`.)

     ![image](../assets/getting-started/aws-doc.png)